ihsaanm0/lornasfanbois/README.md

 Total: 40% weighted

 <br />

-**Tags** : ...
+**Tags** : #collaboration #social #...
 Tag your proposed idea with 5 key concepts from social and mobile lectures (e.g. awareness, Collaboration, CSCW) and 2 keywords related to your domain.
 <br />

 Possible keywords associated with domain: sharing, collaboration